shadcnspace/shadcnspace/README.md

 ## Available Blocks

-shadcnspace provides an open-source collection of copy-and-paste Shadcn Components designed to accelerate your project development.
-Below is a summary of the available component categories:
+shadcnspace provides an open-source collection of copy-and-paste Shadcn Blocks designed to accelerate your project development.
+Below is a summary of the available block categories:

 ### Blocks Examples